Bumblebee202111/doubean-public/README.md

 - [Latest release][latest-release]
 - Requirements: Android: 8.1+
 - Feel free to file issues
-  - Include details if data fails to display:
+  - If data fails to display, please include:
     - Titles
-    - Error messages (if present)
+    - Error messages (if any are shown)
     - Raw JSON (if accessible)
-- Keep the official Douban app installed:
+- Keep the official Douban app installed to:
   - Support Douban services
-  - Access unsupported content
+  - Access content not supported by this app
-  - Root users: Reuse login sessions
+  - Allow root users to reuse login sessions
 - Clear app data after updates if crashes occur

 [latest-release]: https://github.com/Bumblebee202111/doubean-public/releases/latest

 ## Important Notices

-### Limited Open-Source
+### Source Code Availability

-Selected source code synced to public repo, limiting scope to prevent potential issues.
+Only selected source code from the private project is shared to mitigate potential issues.

 ### Guidelines